netdata/netdata/docs/netdata-agent/configuration/optimize-the-netdata-agents-performance.md

 If you know that you don't need an [entire plugin or a specific collector](/src/collectors/README.md#collector-architecture-and-terminology), you can disable any of them.
-Keep in mind that if a plugin/collector has nothing to do, it simply shuts down and does not consume system resources.
+Keep in mind that if a plugin/collector has nothing to do, it simply shuts down and doesn’t consume system resources.
 You will only improve the Agent's performance by disabling plugins/collectors that are actively collecting metrics.

 Open `netdata.conf` and scroll down to the `[plugins]` section.
 To disable any plugin, uncomment it and set the value to